alzoubiMohammed/ZExoRecyclerPlayer/README.md

      ...

     fun bind(videoItem:VideoItem){
-     *important to help ZExoRecyclerPlayer to know are ViewHolder has video itemView.tag = this
+     *important to help ZExoRecyclerPlayer to know are ViewHolder has a video itemView.tag = this
        ...
     }